greenelab/deep-review/sections/04_study.md

 Visualization techniques on deep learning models are important because they can provide new insights on regulatory mechanisms and can lead biologists to test and verify in a lab setting, leading to new biomedical knowledge.
-Since the “linguistics” of DNA are unclear, interpretability of models is crucial to pushing our understanding forward.
+Since the "linguistics" of DNA are unclear, interpretability of models is crucial to pushing our understanding forward.

 `TODO: cut RNA-binding proteins from above section, refer to representative